-Pursuant to the State of Montana/NPS Compact, the Applicant is required to install a totalizing water use meter, which is provided by the Department.
+Pursuant to the State of Montana/ NPS Compact, the Applicant will install a totalizing water use meter provided by the Department to measure the total volume of water used.
 The Applicant will report this volume to the Montana Bureau of Mines and Geology annually.